How To Select your Cantilever Gate

-A cantilever gate’s truss design can be improved to support longer and heavier gates.
+Both commercial and industrial cantilever gates’ truss designs can be improved to support longer and heavier gates.
 Most cantilever gate designs use a standard principle: The gates vertical support length should be greater than the spacing of each vertical support.
 In other words, if the vertical support is 72” tall, the vertical supports should not be spaced more than 72” apart from one another.
 Regardless of gate height, most cantilever gate designs do not exceed 72” spacing for vertical supports.

 Weight and Gate Hardware